 3) Glue When Wet

-PVC parts are stuck together using specially formulated permanent cement.
-This cement (which can be found at the hardware store) uses chemicals that react with the PVC and actually fuse together your pipe and fittings.
-Because of this fusion, PVC that has been properly cemented will not come apart.
+PVC parts bonded together using specially formulated permanent cement.
+This cement uses chemicals that react with the PVC and actually fusing together the pipe and fittings.
+Because of this fusion, PVC that is properly cemented will not come apart.
 For strong joints, make sure you glue as you go.
-The cement only works when it’s still wet.
 For jobs that need to be water-tight, you’ll also want to use a PVC primer before gluing.
 (Check out this great article from Family Handyman for more info on how to glue pipe.)

-Hopefully now your project seems a little more manageable – whether it be plumbing a new irrigation system or creating a PVC guitar rack.
-With these tips, plus a little common sense, and a smidgen of elbow grease, you should find PVC to be a pretty fun and versatile material to work with.
+Hopefully your project seems a little more manageable – whether it’s plumbing a new irrigation system or creating a PVC guitar rack.
+With these tips, you should find PVC a pretty fun and versatile material to work with.

 Amanda Hill is the Content and Creative Manager for PVCFittingsOnline.com.
-She is affectionately known by her coworkers and friends as the “Queen of PVC,” due to her love and ability to make anything out of PVC – everything from a laptop stand, to a survival kit, to a trendy house accessory.
+She is affectionately known as the “Queen of PVC.”
+She has made everything from a laptop stand, to a survival kit from PVC.
 To connect with Amanda or to follow her PVC creations, check her out on Twitter @AmandaBlogsPVC and on Google +.